Spiritual Gifts Series

 The Teaching Ministry to Elders

 68.1 Apt To Teach.
-The male believers who hold the office of Elder in the local church must be apt to teach as part of their qualifications (1 Timothy 3:2, page 1856).
-While the Elder does not have to have The Spiritual Gift of Teaching, he should be apt to teach (“διδακτικόν”).
-A believer with The Spiritual Gift of Teaching may have a ministry of teaching elders how to teach and what to teach, so that the Elders will be more effective teachers.
+The male believers who hold the office of elder in the local church must be apt to teach as part of their qualifications (1 Timothy 3:2).
+While the elder does not have to have The Spiritual Gift of Teaching, he should be apt to teach (“διδακτικόν”).
+A believer with The Spiritual Gift of Teaching may have a ministry of teaching elders how to teach and what to teach, so that the elders will be more effective teachers.

 68.2 Double Honor.
-Not all believers holding the office of Elder have The Spiritual Gift of Teaching.
+Not all believers holding the office of elder have The Spiritual Gift of Teaching.
 Yet, all elders must be apt to teach, as above.
-Because the local assembly should have a plurality of elders, and some of those elders will work hard at preaching and teaching, they should be afforded double honor (2 Timothy 5:17, page 1858).
+Because the local assembly should have a plurality of elders, and some of those elders will work hard at preaching and teaching, they should be afforded double honor (1 Timothy 5:17).
 We learn from that passage that not all elders teach and preach, but they will be using their own spiritual gifts to the glory of God.
-Perhaps they should be afforded double honor also, but the passage remains silent about such honors for those Elders who are not working hard at preaching and teaching.
+Perhaps they should be afforded double honor also, but the passage remains silent about such honors for those elders who are not working hard at preaching and teaching.
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching believers about the plurality of elders in the local assembly, and the need to afford double honor to elders who work hard at preaching and teaching.

 Section Sixty Nine